jennihunt/Country_Explorer_App/README.md

 ### **Fetch Country Data:**

-- Develop a Django management command (or view) to fetch data from the REST Countries API.
+- Develop a Django management command and view to fetch data from the REST Countries API.
+- # python3 manage.py fetch_countries

 - Parse the API response and populate the PostgreSQL database using your models.

 ### **Data Refresh Mechanism:**